4ronB/TNMv2/README.md

 In this repository you can find the codes for the analysis done in the application.
 All the used data are downloaded from publicly available data repositories.

 ## Contact
-If you have further question, please don't hesitate to contact us via: bartha.aron@semmelweis-univ.hu
+If you have further question, please don't hesitate to contact us via: bartha.aron@semmelweis.hu